josap97/ProgrammingGraphics/readMe.md

 1. Open the data you want converted in MOTEC i2 Pro and export them to a CSV and save it somewhere else on your system
     a.
 Export to CSV at any sample rate you want but do include both `time` and `distance` data
 2. Open the exported CSV in excel and `Save as...`  a `.csv` file without making any changes to the `/data/` folder under a recognisable name
+The script will convert each and every sample of data you give as input, this means that if you want graphics for a single lap you must only export that single lap.
+The script will not look for your fastest lap or detect complete laps, it will just convert the entire exported range of data.
 ## Running the code
 That's it, all the preparation has been done and you can run the `*.bat` file or open the `main.py` file in a Python interpreter and run it.
 This will automatically run the code for all csv files located in the data folder and export the video with the same name in the `/output/` folder.
 ## Using the resulting video